CSIRO-enviro-informatics/ckan/contrib/docker/README.md

 To Restore the CKAN and datapusher databases

-WARNING - THIS WILL DELETE YOUR CURRENT DATABASE
+> WARNING - THIS WILL DELETE YOUR CURRENT DATABASE

+> Ckan admin password will be rewritten by restore process, modify admin password at http://host_url/user/edit/admin  after restore

-NOTE - CAUTION IS WARRANTED STARTING NEW INSTANCE FOR RESTORE - You should move your desired restore backup to a different location to avoid the unlikely event that it gets overritten by a new backup from a newly instansiated instance.
+> NOTE - CAUTION IS WARRANTED STARTING NEW INSTANCE FOR RESTORE - You should move your desired restore backup to a different location to avoid the unlikely event that it gets overritten by a new backup from a newly instansiated instance.

 General version
 ```
 deployment_scripts/restore_backup.sh [database password] [filename of source ckan backup to use must be in HOST_BACKUP_DIR/postgres/datastore] [filename of source ckan backup to use must be in HOST_BACKUP_DIR/postgres/datastore]
 ```

-WARNING - THIS WILL DELETE YOUR CURRENT DATABASE
+> WARNING - THIS WILL DELETE YOUR CURRENT DATABASE

 Restoring the latest backup
 ```
 deployment_scripts/restore_backup.sh [database password] $(deployment_scripts/find_latest_backup.sh [path to ckan daily backups directory]) $(deployment_scripts/find_latest_backup.sh [path to datastore daily backups directory])
 ```

-WARNING - THIS WILL DELETE YOUR CURRENT DATABASE
+> WARNING - THIS WILL DELETE YOUR CURRENT DATABASE

 an example